Helpful guide on how to identify your GM 4.3 V6 Industrial Engine

 - Is there a provision on the block for a mechanical fuel pump?

-- What is the engine used in?
+- What is the engine used in that you are using this industrial engine ID sheet for?
 If a marine application remember to change to brass freeze plugs, if in a Hyster check the oil pan.
 If you are going to change the Hyster pan, check your pick-up tube.
 Hyster can supply a new one.
 If in a Tennant, is it a “LT” version?

 - Is the GM 4.3 industrial engine oil pan ribbed aluminum or made from stamped sheet metal?

-Want to learn more?
-Foley Engines has GM industrial engine workshop manuals covering the GM 4.3 ready to ship.
+Want to learn more about industrial engine ID?
+Foley Engines has GM industrial engine workshop manuals covering the GM 4.3 industrial engine ID process, ready to ship.
 Please call us with any questions or if you would like to contribute to this Tech Tip with another distinguishing characteristic that we haven’t listed.
 While we would like to be your distributor for GM Industrial Engines, we recognize that we have the responsibility of passing on to the larger engine community information that we have developed over the years.
 If this Tech Tip is helpful and raises the level of professionalism in the engine industry we will be gratified.